PLU's Non-Discrimination Policies

 - Each semester, the student electronically requests accommodations and that a Faculty Notification Letter be sent to requested faculty members describing the needed classroom accommodations recommended by the student’s professional assessor.
 This provides the students electronic consent for OAA to notify faculty.
 This is required for all accommodations, temporary or permanent.

 - Faculty receive the Faculty Notification Letter via email, which is confidential by the faculty and discussed only with the student and OAA staff (e.g.,. informing the Manager of any concerns of potentially unreasonable accommodations.)

 The Student’s Responsibility

 - Meet academic and technical standards (attributes a student needs to qualify for a class or program).

 - Request accommodations/provide consent to notify faculty through OAA in a timely manner.
 Applications must be submitted two weeks before final exams begin.

 - Accommodations cannot be requested in a retroactive manner.

 - Provide documentation that establishes a disability and accommodation recommendation.

-- Fully participate in the accommodation process by following the DSS and accommodation procedures and communicating with professors.
+- Fully participate in the accommodation process by following the OAA and accommodation procedures and communicating with professors.

-- Notify DSS if there is any issue with accommodations.
+- Notify OAA if there is any issue with accommodations.